rvcx/swiftaoc/README.md

-`aoclib` is a Swift library offering some of the basic functionality available in other languages, notably Python, that is relevant to solving Advent-of-Code style programming puzzles, but is not currently exposed in a convenient way by the Swift standard library.
+`aoclib` is a Swift library offering some of the basic functionality available in other languages, notably Python, that is relevant to solving Advent-of-Code-style programming puzzles, but is not currently exposed in a convenient way by the Swift standard library.

 It is very much a work in progress; I will likely push more and more code